 Based on this hearsay, the National Institute of Health sank millions of dollars into an enormous trial to prove that dietary fat caused weight gain, heart attacks and breast cancer, too.
 This Women’s Health Initiative enrolled close to 50,000 women into a massive randomized controlled trial – the gold standard of evidence based medicine.
 Some women were instructed to follow their usual diet, and the other group would reduce their dietary fat to 20% of calories and increase grains and vegetables/ fruits.

-Over the next 8.1 years, these women faithfully reduced their dietary fat and their overall calorie intake with the fervent belief that it would reduce weight, heart disease and cancer.
+Over the next 8.1 years, these women reduced their dietary fat and their overall calorie intake with the belief that it would reduce weight, heart disease and cancer.
 Was their faith in their doctors and researchers justified?
-Ah, well, the answer is no, no and no. Published in 2007, there were no reductions in heart disease.
+Unfortunately not.
+Published in 2007, there were no reductions in heart disease.
 Their weight was unchanged.
-And their rates of breast cancer – well that was no better either.
-It was a stunning defeat.
+And their rates of breast cancer was no better either.
 If reducing dietary fat did not reduce breast cancer rates, then it was a pretty good chance that dietary fat did not cause breast cancer.

 Lowering dietary fat and caloric intake resulted in no measurable benefits at all.
-This, the only large scale randomized controlled trial of a low fat diet ever done, was a disaster all around.
-The benefits of a low fat diet, if any exist, are so minuscule that they are undetectable.
-This directly contradicted the prevailing beliefs of the entire scientific community.
-We could either:
+This, the only large scale randomized controlled trial of a low fat diet ever done, failed to uphold the contemporary belief.
+The benefits of a low fat diet, were undetectable.
+Faced with these results, we could either:

 - Believe the science, this expensive and hard won knowledge that restricting dietary fat had no benefits